How We Boondock!

 As a backup/supplement to our solar panel, we have a generator with inverter.
-It uses gasoline and isn’t super quiet, so we use it as little as possible but it’s been great to have when we need it.
+It uses gasoline and isn’t as peaceful as total silence (but it is quiet for a generator) so we use it as little as possible but it’s been great to have when we need it.
+It’s been a lifesaver in some of the warmer areas we’ve visited.
+We can’t run our A/C without it!
 Our most recent addition is a lightweight, portable power station that has several types of ports to charge things such as laptops, cell phones, and even small appliances.
 We can recharge the power station when the generator (or solar/inverter) is on to keep it full of power.

 We also enjoy taking this to the beach or pool when we need to keep charged.

 Having full hookups is nice and easy, but we find those typically come at a price.
 You’re paying for the hookups and almost always in tight spots with lots of neighbors.
 We have found some of the most incredibly beautiful boondocking spots in remote areas.
 Wide open spaces, privacy, and pure beauty to enjoy!
 For our family, a nice mix of RV parks with full hookups and off the grid boondocking is what keeps us happy!

 Finding the perfect boondocking spot